Birch Plywood

 B/BBFace and back are single piece veneer, with the face being clear and the back allowing 3 to 6 color-matched patches.
 All inner cores are solid birch, single piece veneer.

-BB/BBFace, back and core layers are single piece veneer.
-Both the face and back are permitted to have 3 to 6 color-matched patches.
+BB/BBThe face, back, and core layers are single-piece veneer.
+The face and back can have 3 to 6 color-matched patches.

-CP/CPFace and back are single piece veneers.
+BB/CPThe face and back are single-piece veneers.
 Both face and back are permitted to have an unlimited number of patches and sound knots.
 This grade is designed for use in laminating a face veneer onto furniture-making.

-C/CStructural panel with patches, open knots and small veneer splits allowed.
-Small core voids and veneer lap in the core layers is allowed.
-Panel generally comes unsanded.
+CP/CPA structural panel with patches, open knots, and small veneer splits is allowed.
+Small core voids and veneer laps in the core layers are also allowed.
+The panel generally comes unsanded.

 While not always easy to find, ApplePly is available throughout the United States.
-States Industries, the manufacturer of ApplePly keeps an updated map of their distributors on their website.
-It is available in the common thicknesses plywood is produced, up to ¾” thick.
-The cost is roughly the same as buying any other domestic hardwood plywood; but the overall quality of the panel is better, as the core is hardwood, has more veneer layers, no voids and a thicker face and back veneer.
+States Industries, the manufacturer of ApplePly, keeps an updated map of their distributors on their website.
+It is available in the standard thicknesses of plywood, up to ¾” thick.
+The cost is roughly the same as buying any other domestic hardwood plywood.
+Still, the overall quality of the panel is better, as the core is hardwood, has more veneer layers, no voids, and a thicker face and back veneer.
 Baltic Birch is even harder to find in the United States and is primarily available in Europe.
-Most Baltic Birch sold in the United States are project pieces for crafts, rather than larger sheets for furniture making; however full sheets are available.
+Most Baltic Birch sold in the United States are project pieces for crafts rather than larger sheets for furniture making; however, full sheets are available.
 When available, it is considerably more expensive than ApplePly, as it is imported from the Baltic region of Europe.